-We believe there are important principles that apply to reputation systems and should govern their design and operation.
+eration.
 Understanding these principles is vital to the success of any computational reputation system.
-We base these principles on our review of the literature, our own research, and a group discussion from the Berkman Identity Mashup in June 2006.
-[31]
+We base these principles on our review of the literature, our own research, and a Berkman Identity Mashup group discussion.
+[29]

 Reputation is one of the factors upon which trust is based.
-[22, 16] People often confuse trust and reputation in casual conversation.
-Trust is "the expectation of one person about the actions of others that affects the first person's choice when an action must be taken before the actions of others are known."
-[6] Reputation is a basis for trust.
+[21, 15] People often confuse trust and reputation in casual conversation.
+Trust is "the expectation of one person about the actions of others that affects the first person's choice when an action must be taken before the actions of others are known."[6]
+Reputation is a basis for trust.

 Mui et al. presents a computational model of reputation that explicitly accounts for trust.
-[19] Mui's model uses reputation and the history of encounters between agents to calculate a value representing the expectation that one agent will reciprocate another agents actions.
+[18] Mui's model uses reputation and the history of encounters between agents to calculate a value representing the expectation that one agent will reciprocate another agents actions.

-Trust is important in many online systems, implicitly or explicitly[30], but is beyond the scope of this paper.
+Trust is important in many online systems, implicitly or explicitly[28], but is beyond the scope of this paper.
 Consequently, we are not concerned with what factors beside reputation go into trust, how trust is built, or how trust is exchanged-we are focused solely on reputation.

 The expectation of future reciprocity or retaliation creates an incentive for good behavior in the present.
-[22] Obviously the party making the reputation request is doing so in an attempt to gain information that will guide some action.
+[21] Obviously the party making the reputation request is doing so in an attempt to gain information that will guide some action.
 However, measuring reputation also affects the behavior of the targets of reputation requests.
 Axelrod calls this the "shadow of the future."
 [2]